 Most of our advanced/defensive driving courses take place on rural roads and motorways.
 However, we also like to provide an element of training in town and urban environments.
 This part of the training looks at dealing with vulnerable road users, such as cyclists, and also how to allow adequate space between a vehicle and parked cars.
 We also use this element to focus on low-speed control and being aware of things like bus lanes and restricted areas.

 - Driving in heavy traffic and allowing adequate space

 One of the key things we like to focus on with urban training is leaving adequate space between vehicles in queuing traffic.
-This provides a number of benefits such as providing rolling space should you get hit from behind, allows you to get out of queue if needed, by avoiding being boxed in (which actually is an element of close protection driving).
-It also is useful if a vehicle in front brakes down – again, helping you avoid getting boxed in.
+This provides a number of benefits such as providing rolling space should you get hit from behind and allows you to get out of the queue if needed.
+It’s also useful if a vehicle in front breaks down – helping you avoid getting boxed in.

 - Skid control theory and learning what causes skids

 While we don’t provide skid pan training, we do cover the reasons for skids (it’s a sign you are driving too fast for the conditions), and we look at ways how to deal with them, from both a tactical (steering into/use of accelerator etc) and strategic (forward planning) viewpoint.

 You can book your course today online at www.advanced-driving.co.uk/book/